Why Hire Us?

 Fifth-Degree Felonies – Between six and 12 months in prison and $2,500 in fines.
 Examples: Drug possession and breaking and entering.

-Meet Cincinnati Attorney Brad Groene
+Meet Cincinnati Criminal Attorney Brad Groene

 Cincinnati native Bradley J. Groene is a compassionate and highly-skilled advocate with extensive legal experience in Southwestern Ohio and Northern Kentucky.
-Attorney Groene is the lead attorney for Luftman, Heck & Associates LLP Cincinnati and exclusively practices criminal law for clients throughout the region.
-Our office is at 810 Sycamore Street in downtown Cincinnati, conveniently located near the Hamilton County Court Administration Building, Hamilton County Justice Center, and Hamilton County Courthouse.
+Attorney Groene is the lead criminal defense attorney for Luftman, Heck & Associates LLP Cincinnati and exclusively practices criminal law for clients throughout the region.
+Our law office is at 810 Sycamore Street in downtown Cincinnati, conveniently located near the Hamilton County Court Administration Building, Hamilton County Justice Center, and Hamilton County Courthouse.

-DON’T FACE THE CRIMINAL PROCESS ALONE
+DON’T FACE THE OHIO CRIMINAL JUSTICE PROCESS ALONE

 Criminal defense attorney Brad Groene would tell anyone facing the Hamilton County court system or anywhere in the area that the experience can be intimidating.
 Whether you are dealing with a DUI after leaving the Great American Ball Park, assault charges outside of a Newport bar, or rape accusations, the consequences are very real.
 While every case is different, no case is hopeless.
 You always have rights and options, but the decisions made early-on will be crucial.
 From the moment you are arrested by the Cincinnati police, through any questioning, negotiations, and until your case is resolved, attorney Groene will be there to provide guidance, straightforward advice, and all the necessary resources to secure the best possible outcome.